docutils/docutils/docutils/docs/user/config.rst

 Configuration File Syntax
 -------------------------

 Configuration files are UTF-8-encoded text files.
-The ConfigParser.py_ module from Python_'s standard library is used to read them.
+The configparser_ module from Python_'s standard library is used to read them.
 From its documentation__: